jtsage/FS19_AutoDrive_Courses/Deere County - jtsage/RouteInformation.md

 Central farm location has some additional paths and parking - no additional structures were added to the map yet.

+Note that some points are after a weight station trigger and AD will not by default drive over them - you can either increase your collision height setting, turn off collisions, or do what I did and hide the trigger itself using the "Map Objects Hider" mod.

 # Named Destinations

 ## Fields Served